-33. In SmartCare what is the difference between Face-to-Face Time and Total Duration Time?
-Updated 9/6/2023
+28. In SmartCare what is the difference between Face-to-Face Time and Total Duration Time?

-Total Duration is the time SmartCare will use to determine the number of units to report for the CPT or HCPC code.
+Total Duration is the time allowed by the CPT code.
 Since only direct service time (face-to-face) can be billed to the State, unless an Add-On code is added, Total Duration time always equals Face-to-Face time.
-When an Add-On code is added, Total Duration is the time used to calculate the number of units for the primary code, which will be different than the actual face-to-face time.
-See slide 27 of the Current Procedural Terminology training deck for an example.
+When an Add-On code is added, Total Duration for the primary code is time allowed for code, which will be different than the actual face-to-face time.
+See slide 27 of the QA CPT Code Training deck for an example of this.

-34. Why do codes with a time range have the same name in SmartCare (e.g., 99202-99205)?
+29. Why do codes with a time range have the same name in SmartCare (e.g., 99202-99205)?

 This was set up in this way to simplify the user experience.
-For codes with a time range, providers choose the combined code and direct service time (duration and face-to-face) and SmartCare will choose the correct code based on the time entered.
+For codes with a time range, providers can choose the combined code and direct service time (duration and face-to-face) and SmartCare will choose the correct code based on the time entered.

-35. Can we always use the midpoint rule for code selection?
-Updated 9/6/2023
+30. Can we always use the midpoint rule for code selection?